ViciCoin Price Down 0% Over Last Week (VCNT)

-ViciCoin (VCNT) traded 1.1% lower against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on September 26th.
-One ViciCoin token can now be bought for $20.05 or 0.00031132 BTC on popular cryptocurrency exchanges.
-ViciCoin has a market capitalization of $199.67 million and approximately $176,136.63 worth of ViciCoin was traded on exchanges in the last 24 hours.
-During the last seven days, ViciCoin has traded down 0% against the U.S. dollar.
+ViciCoin (VCNT) traded 1% higher against the US dollar during the 24-hour period ending at 20:00 PM E.T. on September 30th.
+One ViciCoin token can now be purchased for approximately $20.22 or 0.00031790 BTC on popular exchanges.
+Over the last seven days, ViciCoin has traded down 0% against the US dollar.
+ViciCoin has a market capitalization of $201.28 million and approximately $177,653.88 worth of ViciCoin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.